rprat-pro/MATools/README.md

 MATools::MATimer::finalize();
 ```

-These functions create the root MATimerNode and capture your application runtime.
+By using these functions, the root MATimerNode is created, allowing you to capture the runtime of your application.

 ### MATimers API

-At the beginning of your function/routine, put one of these instructions:
+At the beginning of your function/routine, you can use one of the following instructions to capture a section:

 ```
 START_TIMER("section_name");